hyunjinjeong/snu-db-2020/README.md

 ## Project 1-2: Implementing DDL

-Based on Project 1-1, implement functions to save and manage schemas.
+Based on Project 1-1, implement functions to save and manage schemas with BerkeleyDB.

 - CREATE TABLE
 - DROP TABLE #name